 We’re here to help you find the right space for you, your family, and your business.
 Our holdings are spread, but focus mainly on residential and commercial projects in Caithness and Moray.
 Our mission is to create great, natural and enjoyable places.
 Please don’t hesitate to contact our friendly team, we’d be happy to show you around our spaces.

-Copyright © Gairland LLP 2010-2023 – all rights reserved.
+Copyright © Gairland LLP 2010-2024 – all rights reserved.
 Designed and built by Baxter + Company.
-Gairland is proud to be a living wage employer.
 To see our latest vacancies, click here.